CurtisSchneider1/ccgPriceAnalysis/README.md

 - pokemonGroups CSV file
     * showing set names, set codes, and release dates
     * provided by tcgcsv.com

+### Acknowledgements
+- Stack Overflow was used as a learning tool and debugging.
+- Python Documentation was used for syntax of some modules and methods.
+- Matplotlib.org was used for plotting syntax.
+- ChatGPT was used to used as a learning tool, for debugging, and for minor code generation.

 ### Author
 Curtis Schneider